 The university is a center for knowledge, learning and research where information is constantly being processed.
 In research, teaching and services, the vast majority of this information is related to living people - and is thus personal data.
-According to the Aalto University Code of Conduct, as verified by the Board of Aalto University on 14.06.2017, Aalto University (henceforth referred to as “the university”) is committed to protecting an individual’s rights and freedoms when their personal data is being processed by the university.
+According to the Aalto University Code of Conduct, as verified by the Board of Aalto University on 14.06.2017, Aalto University (henceforth referred to as “the university”) is committed to protecting an individual’s rights and freedoms when their personal data is being processed by members of the university community.

-The purpose of this personal data policy is to define the main principles, responsibilities and procedures that will be followed when personal data is processed at the university.
-In addition, to further ensure the protection of data at the university, there are codes of conduct and other forms of instruction in place that, combined with this data policy, form a cohesive whole.
+The purpose of this data protection policy is to define the main principles, responsibilities and procedures that will be followed when personal data is processed at the university.
+In addition, to further ensure the protection of data at the university, there are codes of conduct and other forms of instruction in place that, combined with this data protection policy, form a cohesive whole.

-The aim of this data policy is to ensure the university’s compliance to the demands set by the EU General Data Protection Regulation (GDPR), national data protection legislation and other legislation that relates to the processing of personal data.
+The aim of this data protection policy is to ensure the university’s compliance to the demands set by the EU General Data Protection Regulation (GDPR), national data protection legislation and other legislation that relates to the processing of personal data.
 In addition, the aim of this policy is to ensure that this compliancy is demonstrable with documentation.

-All members of the Aalto community (management, employees, students and academic visitors) are required to observe the personal data policy, information security policy and other university rules, guidelines and endorsed practices related to data processing and information security.
+All members of the Aalto University community (management, employees, students and academic visitors) are required to observe the personal data policy, information security policy and other university rules, guidelines and endorsed practices related to data processing and information security.
 If the processing of personal data is done on behalf of the university, this data policy must be observed regardless of where the data is being stored and who owns the equipment used in processing activities.
-The personal data policy must also be observed whenever the university’s information systems or other information technology resources are being used for the processing of personal data.
+The data protection policy must also be observed whenever the university’s information systems or other information technology resources are being used for the processing of personal data.